-The lack of proprietary restrictions on Linux has led to drastic improvements in its technology.
+The lack of traditional proprietary software restrictions on Linux has led to drastic improvements in its technology and its immense popularity.
 Open source software, and Linux in particular, is transparent to all users and developers.
 That transparency allows people throughout the world to rapidly improve Linux and its associated subsystems.
-In contrast, proprietary operating systems are like a black box where no one except a small group of insiders knows what goes on inside.
+In contrast, proprietary operating systems are like a sealed, black box where no one except a small group of insiders knows what goes on inside.
 Only that select group can make modifications, and that limits innovation and improvements.

-Go back to our history lesson.
+Return to our brief history lesson.
 In early spring 1994, the first real version of Linux (Version 1.0) was made available for public use.
-Even then it was an impressive operating system that ran smartly on computers with less than 2MB of RAM and a simple 386 microprocessor.
+Even then, it was an impressive operating system that ran smartly on computers with less than 2MB of RAM and a simple 386 microprocessor.
 Linux 1.0 also included free features for which other operating systems charged hundreds of dollars.
 Nowadays, tens of millions of users enjoy Linux at home and work.